Xiaomi HyperOS: Alleged "Android shell"

 Similar to old versions of Huawei's dual-framework HarmonyOS, Xiaomi HyperOS faced widespread netizen controversy over whether it was entirely self-developed and accusations of being an "Android shell" upon its unveiling.
 Addressing this controversy, Jin Fan, Vice President of Xiaomi Group's Mobile Department and head of the System Software Department, stated in an interview with Flypig that Xiaomi has the capability to use its own kernel or Linux to launch an operating system functionally and UI-wise identical to the released HyperOS.
 He suggested that the reason Xiaomi uses the Android kernel for phones and tablets is due to considerations of the existing software ecosystem.

 Versions

-As for MIUI, there are HyperOS versions for Xiaomi devices for China, Global, India, EEA (Europe), and some other regions.
+As for MIUI, there are HyperOS versions for different regions: China, India, EEA (Europe) and a Global version.
 EEA HyperOS, in particular, supports EEA phone regulations such as for GDPR and restricting advertising.
 HyperOS versions are specific to a region and to a particular device model.
 Xiaomi makes communication devices under three brands, which all support HyperOS: Xiaomi, Redmi, and Poco; Poco phones and tablets are global versions of devices sold as Redmi in China.